DeanoBurrito/minos/README.md

 ### Kernel Source Layout
 For the kernel, there are some more notable directories.
-- `arch/` contains cpu isa specific code (x86/x86_64/arm6/etc...).
-There is readme in that directory going into more detail
+- `arch/` contains cpu isa specific code (x86/x86_64/arm6/etc...), check the local readme for more details.
 - `arch/platform/` contains platform specific code (think raspbi 2 vs raspbi 4), where functionality may require more than a driver.
 - `kshell/` contains code relating to the kernel-mode shell.